WyattCore/Software-Eng-Project/README.md

 # Software-Eng-Project

-  1. Download project code as .zip file, extract the files, navigate to the extracted folder and copy the /path/to/Software-Eng-Project/, then open terminal and change the directory to run the code:
+  1. Download project as .zip file, extract the files to desired destination, navigate to the extracted folder and copy the /path/to/Software-Eng-Project/, then open terminal and change the directory to run the code:
      ```
      cd /path/to/Software-Eng-Project/
      ```

-  2. For traffic generator, run the file 'traffic_generator.py' in a separate bash terminal first
+  2. Run the file 'traffic_generator.py' in a separate bash terminal first
   ```
   python3 src/traffic_generator.py
   ```
 and input equipment IDs that you would like, this generates UDP traffic & simulates game units.

   3. Install required libraries and run the program.
   ```